staceyjo/Snake/README.md

 # Snake
 Play the classic retro mobile phone game in your web browser!
 Guide the snake towards the food but avoid your ever-growing tail.
+This game was created using VS Code, CSS, HTML and JavaScript.

 README.md file overview:
 1. Explanations of the technologies used